ElieElHelou/javadbwithuserinput/UserManual.md

 ## Initializing the app

 First, compile the java files using command 'javac Main.java Info.java Connector.java' inside 'src' directory.
-Then, run the app using command 'java -cp mysql-connector-java-8.0.27.jar Main'.
+Then, run the app using command 'java Main'.
 If you are using Visual Studio Code, clone the repository as in and run.

 ## Scenarios and Commands